 Immune Promotion of Remyelination

-Figure 2.
 In these experiments, mice infected with Theiler's virus, which induces a disease almost identical to human multiple sclerosis, were put in a mouse MRI scan to determine whether the antibody rHIgM22 crosses the blood-brain barrier.
 The antibody was labeled with a molecule called biotin and then injected by vein into these mice.
-The antibody was then chased with another molecule called streptavidin that was bound to very small iron beads that can be seen by MRI.
+The antibody was chased with another molecule called streptavidin that was bound to very small iron beads that can be seen by MRI.
 The streptavidin molecules bind very tightly to the biotin, showing where the antibody is in the brain.
-The animal in the left was injected with the rHIgM22 antibody, with small red spots corresponding to the location of the antibody in the brain.
+The animal on the left was injected with the rHIgM22 antibody, with small red spots corresponding to the location of the antibody in the brain.
 In contrast, the animal on the right was injected with a control antibody sHIgM39 that doesn't induce remyelination and doesn't bind to oligodendrocytes.
-In this animal, no red spots are seen in the brain because the antibody went into the brain but didn't find any oligodendrocytes to bind to, thus it was eliminated from circulation.
+No red spots are seen in the brain because the antibody went into the brain but didn't find any oligodendrocytes to bind to, thus it was eliminated from circulation.
 These were crucial results presented to the Food and Drug Administration indicating that the antibody rHIgM22 crossed the blood-brain barrier.

-In its research project Immune Promotion of Remyelination, the Multiple Sclerosis Laboratory of Moses Rodriguez, M.D., has identified a series of human monoclonal antibodies that bind to the surface of oligodendrocytes (Figure 1).
+We have identified a series of human monoclonal antibodies that bind to the surface of oligodendrocytes (Figure 1).

 These antibodies trigger new myelin formation (remyelination) both in vivo and in vitro (Figure 2).